sonicbaume/FreeAAC/README.md

 # 🌈 FreeAAC

-Augmentative and Alternative Communication (AAC) tools support people who have difficulty speaking to communicate effectively.
-Everyone has the right to freedom of opinion and expression, yet for some people, their ability to communicate effectively sits behind a paywall.
-This initiative aims to provide free and open-source AAC software that offers state-of-the-art technology and a high quality user experience.
+A free and open-source Augmentative and Alternative Communication (AAC) app for Android, iOS and web, built using React Native.

 > 💡 We are currently in the planning stage - please **[let us know what you think](https://github.com/sonicbaume/FreeAAC/discussions)** to help guide the project in the right direction.

 ## Introduction

-There are some excellent free AAC tools already available (see below) that are hugely valuable to the community.
-The fundamental problem is that advanced features such as neural TTS and LLMs are hard to deliver through a web app, or need to be delivered through costly backend servers.
-This limits the functionality and user experience of many of these apps.
+AAC technology is dominated by proprietary software that can cost upwards of $300, limiting people’s ability to access the best tools and functionality.
+There are some excellent free and open-source AAC apps already available (see below) that are hugely valuable to the community.
+These are mostly built using Javascript frameworks that run in a browser, either natively or wrapped in a mobile app.

+As these AAC apps are based on web technology, advanced functionality such as neural TTS and word/sentence prediction needs to be delivered through cloud services.
+This introduces a cost that must be met by the product owner (i.e. through a subscription) or the user (i.e. through an API key).

+Recently, lightweight AI models have become available that can be run on the user’s device, eliminating the need for servers or API keys.
+This approach might enable apps to offer features that rival commercial offerings while being truly free and open.

 Our ambition is to develop an AAC app that: